10-3-pursuit/project-solo-full-stack-portfolio/README.md

 1. If you are not using authentication then `fork` and `clone` the [express-server-starter-db](https://github.com/10-3-pursuit/express-server-starter-db) and the [react-basic-starter](https://github.com/10-3-pursuit/react-basic-starter/tree/main)

+1. Choose an differentiating idea for your application.

+1. Create User Stories

+1. Create an ERD of your application

-Then, follow the specifications below to create your application.
-Work with your instructors to approve your features before you begin working on them.
+After apporval from your instructors, follow the specifications below to create your application.

 #### Overall requirements